EmilStenstrom/json-tagger/README.md

 pip install -r requirements.txt
 ```

+3. Get a UDPipe model file

+Download the latest version of the udipe models from http://ufal.mff.cuni.cz/udpipe#download.
+Pick the language you are interested in, and put that file inside the *data* directory.
+Now update the path to the file in ud_helper, and in actions.py if you use a language other than Swedish.

-3. Start the local web server
+4. Start the local web server

 ```
 python run.py --run
 ```

-4. Surf to http://localhost:8000 in your browser!
+5. Surf to http://localhost:8000 in your browser!

 Run the tests
 -------------